 Histamine is a chemical involved in your immune system, proper digestion, and your central nervous system.
 As a neurotransmitter, it communicates important messages from your body to your brain.
 It is also a component of stomach acid, which helps you break down food in your stomach.

-Because histamine travels throughout your entire body in your bloodstream, histamine can impact your gut, lungs, brain, entire cardiovascular system and your skin, contributing to a wide range of symptoms making it difficult to identify.
+Because histamine travels throughout your entire body in your bloodstream, histamine can impact your gut, lungs, brain, entire cardiovascular system, and skin, contributing to a wide range of symptoms and making it difficult to identify.

 What is Histamine Intolerance?